VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Experiments

+We evaluate VLM-3R on a diverse set of benchmarks that cover spatial, temporal, and general understanding.
+For 3D spatial perception, we use VSI-Bench~\cite{yang2024thinking}; for temporal reasoning, VS\textit{Temporal}I-Bench measures camera motion and camera–object dynamics; and for online spatio-temporal comprehension, we adopt OST-Bench~\cite{lin2025ost}.
+General understanding is evaluated on the video benchmark Video-MME~\cite{fu2025video}. and the image benchmark VQAv2~\cite{goyal2017making}.

+\paragraph{Evaluation on VSI-Bench} We evaluate on VSI-Bench~\cite{yang2024thinking}, which contains over 5{,}000 QA pairs from egocentric videos in ScanNet, ScanNet++, and ARKitScenes.
+The benchmark includes Multiple-Choice (MCA) and Numerical Answer (NA) formats; we follow the official protocol using mean accuracy for MCA and relative accuracy for NA.
+VSI-Bench spans eight spatial reasoning tasks, and results for each are reported in Table~\ref{tab:vsibench}.

+We observe substantial gains across multiple task types when comparing the 2D-only baseline to our full VLM-3R model.
+For example, performance on \textit{Absolute Distance} increases from \textbf{20.2} to \textbf{49.4}, and \textit{Room Size} improves from \textbf{12.3} to \textbf{67.1}.
+The improvement on \textit{Relative Direction} is particularly notable, rising from \textbf{42.4} to \textbf{80.5} and representing one of the largest gains across the benchmark.
+These results demonstrate that our carefully designed architecture and spatially oriented training data work together to substantially enhance spatial understanding in VLM-3R.

-\paragraph{Evaluation on VSTI-Bench} To evaluate LMMs' capabilities in spatial reasoning over time, we report performance on VSTI-Bench, which assesses the understanding of \textbf{\textit{temporally}} evolving dynamics.
-Table~\ref{tab:vstibench} details these tasks, which involve interpreting complex events in monocular videos (e.g., tracking static objects, moving cameras, and their interactions across space and time).
-On VSTI-Bench, VLM-3R effectively demonstrates its understanding of both spatial context and temporal movement from pre-trained geometry encoder, enabling it to answer questions and make inferences about video content.
-We finetune VLM-3R on the VSTI-Bench training set and evaluate all models on the shared evaluation split.
+\paragraph{Evaluation on VSTI-Bench} To evaluate VLMs' capabilities in spatial reasoning over time, we report performance on VSTI-Bench, which measures the understanding of \textbf{\textit{temporally}} evolving dynamics.
+Table~\ref{tab:vstibench} details tasks that require interpreting complex events in monocular videos, such as tracking static objects under moving cameras and reasoning about their interactions across space and time.
+On VSTI-Bench, VLM-3R shows strong understanding of both spatial context and temporal motion, enabling it to answer questions and make inferences about video content.
+These results validate that incorporating view tokens from the geometry encoder helps disentangle camera movement from object-centric spatial relationships.

+\paragraph{Evaluation on ScanQA and SQA3D} ScanQA~\cite{azuma2022scanqa} and SQA3D~\cite{ma2022sqa3d} are 3D QA benchmarks.
+For ScanQA, we follow prior work and evaluate on its 4{,}675-question validation split using standard language metrics (CIDEr, BLEU, METEOR, ROUGE-L).
+SQA3D contains 3{,}519 test QA pairs that require spatial reasoning in 3D scenes, and we report exact-match accuracy (EM) and its refined variant EM-R. Following the Spatial-MLLM~\cite{wu2025spatial} protocol, we train VLM-3R on the combined dataset, including the official training splits of ScanQA and SQA3D, to ensure a standardized evaluation setup.
+As shown in Table~\ref{tab:scanqa_sqa3d}, VLM-3R outperforms video-only LLMs and is competitive with 2.5D/3D models like Video-3D LLM~\cite{zheng2025video} and LLaVA-3D~\cite{zhu2024llava}, which require ground-truth depth.
+Despite using only monocular video, VLM-3R achieves competitive performance with depth-supervised baselines, validating the effectiveness of our spatial–visual–language reasoning and demonstrating strong generalization to real 3D QA benchmarks.